Joint Audit Committee

 Fiona, a solicitor by profession, has considerable experience working in Criminal Justice based organisations most recently in a Head of Governance role in the Ministry of Justice.
 Fiona is Deputy Chairman of Two Castles Housing Association and Chair of Governors of Windermere C of E Primary School.
 Fiona has served on a number of Committees in a range of roles and as a member of the Two Castles Audit Committee.

 Malcolm trained and worked in an English Local Authority before moving to Scotland to work as a Local Government Auditor – both external and internal, including Police Authorities.
 He then spent over 20 years in the Highlands as a Director of Finance in both Local Government and the NHS, with a particular interest in the delivery of public services in remote and rural areas.
 He has subsequently undertaken procurement roles at both local and national level, and now serves as a Trustee of a local charity.

-The meetings of the Committee are open to the public and papers presented to the Joint Audit and Standards Committee will be available to view 7 days prior to the meeting taking place.
+The meetings of the Committee are open to the public and papers presented to the Joint Audit Committee will be available to view 7 days prior to the meeting taking place.
 To view the papers please click on the links below.